 “There are three rules for writing the novel.
 Unfortunately, no one knows what they are.”W Somerset Maugham

-I hope this quote from a guy who wrote tons of books has broken the ice and revealed that any article about “6 key principles” should be viewed with suspicion.
+I hope the above quote from Somerset Maugham, who wrote tons of books, has broken the ice and revealed that any article about “6 key principles” should be viewed with suspicion.

 Principle #1: No Single Approach Works for Everyone

 This boils down to the words of the Oracle at Delphi: Know Thyself

 Knowing yourself around writing is an ongoing process.

 The first step is observation.